-- You may need to have multiple surgical procedures done at the same time or during a single operating session.
-The Plan normally pays a lower percentage of the fees that are charged for the secondary procedure(s). - The Plan does not cover any surgery that is not medically necessary, even if performed with another procedure that is necessary. - The Plan does not cover separate fees for a secondary procedure that is an integral part of the surgery. - Surgery performed by a physician who is not in the Aetna network will be covered as out-of-network care and subject to recognized charge limits . . . even if the surgery is performed in an in-network hospital.
+You may need to have multiple surgical procedures done at the same time or during a single operating session.
+The Plan normally pays a lower percentage of the fees that are charged for the secondary procedure(s).
+The Plan does not express that is not medically procedure source of the secondary procedure source are disclosed by the secondary procedure sou

+The Plan does not cover any surgery that is not medically necessary, even if performed with another procedure that is necessary.

+The Plan does not cover separate fees for a secondary procedure that is an integral part of the surgery.

+Surgery performed by a physician who is not in the Aetna network will be covered as outof-network care and subject to recognized charge limits . . . even if the surgery is performed in an in-network hospital.